 Despite rapid growth that has occurred in the last 30 or so years, Grand Cayman still remains a great destination for eco-tourism.
 Natural attractions are plentiful, you just have to know where to look.
 Biking and hiking are great ways to experience the local terrain up close, and must-see sites include half a dozen nature preserves and sanctuaries, carefully-planned botanical gardens, and a turtle farm.

-Do you enjoy being seeing the local flaura and fauna?
-You can experience one hiking trail and some nature preserves on Grand Cayman.
+Do you like spending time seeing the local flaura and fauna?
+There is one hiking trail and some nature preserves on Grand Cayman.

 |Nature Sanctuary/Wildlife Reserve||6.7 mi.
 North of Central downtown Georgetown|